coder/coder/docs/admin/architectures/validated-arch.md

 Many customers operate Coder in complex organizational environments, consisting of multiple business units, agencies, and/or subsidiaries.
-This can lead to numerous Coder deployments, caused by discrepancies in regulatory compliance, data sovereignty, and level of funding across groups.
+This can lead to numerous Coder deployments, due to discrepancies in regulatory compliance, data sovereignty, and level of funding across groups.
 The Coder Validated Architecture (CVA) prescribes a Kubernetes-based deployment approach, enabling your organization to deploy a stable Coder instance that is easier to maintain and troubleshoot.